HaIvor/ros2_ws/README.md

 in modem_info is where you add the modem_ip, portnumber and modem_name.
 The portnumber is 1101 and 1102 on the two nodes and the IP is local.
 When doing the test with physical modems, the IPs needs to be changed.

+This code was deloped and ran on Ubuntu 22.04.2 LTS.

 ## Running the code

 Before setting the ROS stuff up, the unet stack simulation has to be setup.
 A tutorial here: https://unetstack.net/handbook/unet-handbook_getting_started.htmlhttps://unetstack.net/handbook/unet-handbook_getting_started.html, in 2.1 Setting up a simple simulated network.
 What you do is to download the folder and run this folder in the terminal and write: